vpsantos/publitas-fe-challenge/README.md

 # Publitas Frontend Challenge

+## Online Demo

+You can check out the online demo at [https://vpsantos-publitas-fe-challenge.vercel.app](https://vpsantos-publitas-fe-challenge.vercel.app).

-This is a canvas based image slider component built with React and TypeScript during the hiring process at Publitas.
+This is a <canvas> based image slider component built with React and TypeScript during the Publitas hiring process.

 ## Getting Started